TPyrsiocne/mandarin_vocab_builder/readme.md

 那么 - in that way, like so
 那样 - that kind/sort
 一些 - some, a few
-一样 - same, like, equal to")
+一样 - same, like, equal to."
+)

 The set of characters and words in Mandarin can be thought of as a directed graph.
 Characters are the vertices and the pairs of characters which form words are edges.
 A learner of mandarin vocabulary is exploring this graph.